entropicbloom/francesco/content/_index.md

           date_end: '2022-02-01'
           description: |2-
               * Wrote an [original research article](https://arxiv.org/abs/2212.04316) based on my master thesis.
-              * Currently awaiting feedback from the reviewers at the *Biological Cybernetics* journal.
+              * The paper was accepted for a special issue of the Biological Cybernetics journal.
         - title: Data Scientist
           company: Unit8
           company_url: 'https://unit8.com'